 Please note there will be a brief AGM immediately prior

-Fiona Matthews, Chair of the Mammal Society and Professor of Environment Biology, University Of Sussex
+Fiona Mathews, Chair of the Mammal Society and Professor of Environment Biology, University Of Sussex

 Green energy and British bats - Throwing caution to the wind

 Fiona will be discussing her research assessing the scale of fatalities at wind turbines, considering the new challenges posed by offshore wind energy developments and commenting on the different approaches to regulation applied in different EU countries

 David Hill: Assessing the Autobat acoustic lure as a tool for bat conservation: Very good, but could do better

 David, who developed the Sussex Autobat, will illustrate recent work with the Autobat acoustic lure in the USA and Australasia and outline recent experimental work to optimise the Autobat for surveying woodland bats in the UK